Jade Plant Toxicity: What the Science (and Vets) Say

 Jade plants are mildly toxic to humans, but they can be dangerous to pets.
 All types of Jade plants contain unknown toxic compounds that can cause vomiting, seizures, and breathing problems in animals.
+In this guide, we’ll cover everything you need to know about Jade plant toxicity and some alternative houseplant options to consider.

 Are All Types of Common Jade Plants Toxic?

-Unfortunately, there are no safe varieties of Jade plant that are free from toxic elements.
-Choosing a certain type of Jade plant won’t protect your pet from potential illness.
+Unfortunately, there are no safe varieties of Jade plants that are free from toxic elements.
+Choosing a particular type of Jade plant won’t protect your pet from potential illness.
 Only settling for an alternative to this plant that is considered safe for curious cats and dogs will completely prevent issues.
 Even trying to keep the Jade plant away in a separate room can be difficult and may fail if the pet makes it into the wrong space.

 All 1,500 members of the Crassula genus have some amount of toxicity for pets, so check the label for the scientific name of any plants you want to bring into your home or yard.